MSUSEL/sbom-analysis/Readme.md

 ### Deployment Based Software Quality Assessment ###

 Scayl is a tool for measuring the quality of software.
-This project uses CVSS scores, generated SBOM (Software Bill of Materials) & Vulnerability reports to measure the security of a piece of software.
+This project uses CVSS (Common Vulnerabilites Scoring System) scores, generated SBOM (Software Bill of
+Materials) & Vulnerability reports to measure the security of a piece of software.

 This project consists of three different components: